Skarr222/TUI-Project/README.md

 # TUI-Project
-Project in React creating project for university study
+Project in React for university study